 A radial scar is a form of sclerosing duct hyperplasia.
 There is typically no solid, dense central tumor corresponding to the size of the spicules.
 But, often there are translucent, circular, or oval regions in the center of the radiating structure that gives the radial scar a characteristic ‘star-like’ appearance.

 Radial scars may indicate a disturbance in the breast tissue and more specifically between the stromal (supportive) and functional elements (lobules, ducts, etc), that can lead to the formation of scar tissue, or possibly to cancer.

-A finding of a radial scar is thought to be an increased risk factor for breast cancer.
-Women with a radial scar are thought to be at higher risk for breast cancer development, ranging from approximately 8% to 30%.
+Studies conclude that a finding of a radial scar increases the risk factor for breast cancer.
+Women with a radial scar are at a higher risk for breast cancer development.
+This increase in risk ranges approximately from 8% to 30%.